 |Graphic: Marijuana Policy Project|

-The bill would allow state-regulated outlets to dispense medical marijuana to patients who have a recommendation from their doctor.
+Sponsored by Frederick County Republican Sen. David Brinkley, the bill would allow state-regulated outlets to to dispense medical marijuana to patients who receive a recommendation from their doctor.

 The bipartisan bill is sponsored by Senate President Mike Miller, Minority Leader Allan Kittleman, Minority Whip Nancy Jacobs, and Deputy Majority Leader Robert Garigiola, among others.

 WHAT: Hearing on SB 6278, a medical marijuana bill in Maryland